 In addition to Gurmukhi, some instances of cross-script confusable are found with Bengali, Gujarati, Telugu, Kannada, Malayalam and Sinhala.

-It is to be noted that none of the combinations listed in Table 21 are termed to be equivalents of each other semantically or otherwise.
+None of the combinations listed in Table 21 are considered equivalents of each other, whether semantically or otherwise.
 They are only grouped based on possible visual confusability.

-At first, they may not look exactly the same, however, in the given context e.g. in browser bar as a part of a domain name, or as a single word where there is no surrounding text from the same script for distinguishing, they can create visual confusion.
+At first, they may not look exactly the same, however, in the given context e.g. in a browser bar as a part of a domain name, or as a single word where there is no surrounding text from the same script for distinguishing, they can create visual confusion.

 A label can be considered to have a cross-script variant label only if "all" the constituent characters/aksharas have an equivalent confusable in the other script.
 If there is even one single character/akshara which does not have an equivalent visual confusable in other script, it essentially provides a visual distinction and hence a non-confusable string.